Food Allergy & Anaphylaxis

 Considering or deciding to pursue management of a food allergy is a major decision that may result in mixed emotions.
 Therefore, this informational handout aims to offer guidance on navigating the exploration process and psychological considerations associated with food allergy treatments.

 Food Allergy Treatments Available

 The cornerstone of management remains strict allergen avoidance and treatment of accidental ingestions with epinephrine.
 However, people are choosing to explore food allergy treatments in order to build tolerance that may protect against a reaction in case of accidental allergen exposure.
 These treatments are not cures, but aim to offer desensitization through carefully controlled ongoing allergen exposure.
 Additionally, there are risks and benefits with all treatments.

 The following are food allergy treatments currently being offered or researched via clinical trials.
 (Refer to the American College of Allergy, Asthma and Immunology for more information)

-• Epicutaneous Immunotherapy (EPIT) - Ingestion of allergen via patch placed on the skin.
+- Epicutaneous Immunotherapy (EPIT) - application (not ingestion) of allergen via patch placed on the skin.

 Consider the Following When Exploring Food Allergy Treatments

 • Explore Motivations: Explore your and your child’s motivations for undergoing treatment.
 While the reasons may differ, it’s important to continually assess everyone’s motivation throughout treatment, as they may change and impact commitment levels.

 • Determine Commitment: Assess your and your child’s level of commitment, as this may help determine if treatment is a good fit, and even when to begin treatment.
 All food allergy therapies require significant commitment.

 • Assess Anxiety or Fear: Assess anxiety prior to starting treatment.
 While experiencing anxiety and worry is normal before and during treatment, excessive anxiety prior to the onset may be a factor in deciding when to begin a treatment.